magnuswoody/ios_bridged_synth/README.md

 This is of course generic and works for `1 -> N` oscillators (but of course depends on your computation power : this could become very expensive if implemented inefficiently).

+## Unit Testing

+Where possible, the TDD (Test Driven Design) approach was used to help influence the API design and ensure highest test coverage, however this was just a simple implementation of what could be done in production.

+It is also worth noting that I have implemented a performance test which can be run on device to check the speed of oscillator signal calculation.

+These tests can be run using the standard xcode unit test interface for XCTest.

+## Development Devices

+This was developed for an iPhone 11 with iOS 13.3.0, but was additionally tested on iPhone 11 simulator variations.

+## Future improvements

+If there was time for future improvements I have listed some below:
+- Mocking of the AVAudioEngine to reduce the surface individual unit tests on the `Synth` class
+- Different types of synthesis:
+  - [Wavetable](http://www.aes.org/e-lib/browse.cfm?elib=7379) is usually more common for this purpose as it involves less OTF (on-the-fly) computation, but requires more memory reads (however this is usually better for non RTOS devices like iOS)
+  - [Physical modelling](https://ccrma.stanford.edu/software/stk/) or [Granular](http://www.aes.org/e-lib/browse.cfm?elib=11144) synthesis to emulate more interesting sounds - especially with such a cool interface on iOS
+- Smoothing:
+  - A form of fading in between frequencies/amplitudes to avoid audible artefacts/crackles
+  - Perhaps a larger lookahead buffer as well, since this doesn't require such minimal latency
+- More optimized synthesis in software:
+  - Looking towards generation in C++ with optimizations for each platform

+These are just a few to explore if it was to go any further!

+## End note

+It was an interesting mini synth!

 # Original README
 ## Introduction